 The full document is available online at the website of JPIDS (https://academic.oup.com/jpids/advance-article/doi/10.1093/jpids/piaa095/5880566) and has been supported by the Pediatric Infectious Diseases Society (PIDS), Society of Pediatric Liver Transplantation (SPLIT), the Starzl Network for Excellence in Pediatric Transplantation, the Pediatric Heart Transplant Society (PHTS), the Advanced Cardiac Therapies Improving Outcomes Network (ACTION), Improving Renal Outcomes Collaborative (IROC), American Society of Transplantation (AST), and the organization of Transplant Families.
 A summary FAQ document has also been made available for patients and families (below).

-The coronavirus disease 2019 (COVID-19) pandemic has created many questions about returning to school for pediatric solid organ transplant (SOT) recipients and their families.
-While the risk of getting COVID-19 in school will never be zero when COVID-19 cases are present in a community, a team of pediatric transplant infectious diseases experts have provided information to help families make decisions with their transplant teams about school attendance for their child who has received a SOT (liver, lung, kidney, heart, or pancreas).
-These recommendations are focused on K-12th grade.
+The COVID-19 pandemic continues to create many questions about returning to school for pediatric solid organ transplant (SOT) recipients and their families.
+These recommendations from a team of pediatric infectious disease experts are focused on K-12th grade.
 When reviewing this document, it should be remembered that:

 Download the return to school for SOT FAQ sheet for families